-The NCI Web site includes a section on clinical trials at http://www.cancer.gov/clinicaltrials.
-It has general information about clinical trials in the United States and around the world, as well as detailed information about specific ongoing studies of brain tumors.
-NCI's Information Specialists at 1-800-4-CANCER (1-800-422-6237) and at LiveHelp (http://www.cancer.gov/livehelp) can answer questions and provide information about clinical trials.
+You can research clinical trials yourself online or with the help of a nurse advocate.
+The National Cancer Institute web site has a section on clinical trials and includes detailed information about specific ongoing studies of brain tumors.
+NCI's Information Specialists at 1-800-4-CANCER (1-800-422-6237) and at LiveHelp can answer questions and provide information about clinical trials.